Here’s a Checklist of Documents and Information You’ll Need When Selling Your Business

 The General Rule About Disclosing Information

 During the various stages of negotiation and then again later in the sales agreement, a buyer may request documentation from you that may be highly confidential which you are not prepared to disclose at that point.
 Be upfront and explain why you are hesitant to release sensitive information.
 For example, there is no need for a buyer to have access to customer lists or highly confidential supplier contracts until an accepted offer is in place and they have satisfied their initial financial review (due diligence).
-Likewise, let the buyer make a compelling argument why they need certain information that you are not comfortable providing yet.
-Try to avoid derailing a deal because of this predicament.
-At the same time you must understand that a buyer will need a reasonable amount of information to be able to put an offer on the table and so you may need to put yourself in their situation to understand their request.
+Likewise, let the buyer make a compelling argument why they need certain information that you are not comfortable providing early into the negotiations.
+Try to avoid derailing a deal because of this predicament but be cautious.
+You must understand that a buyer will need a reasonable amount of information to be able to put an offer on the table and so you may need to put yourself in their situation to understand their request.

 Valuing Your Business